Pratt-Zan/Web-Source-Dataset-V2/README.md

 Where **T** ≈ (avg pages per set) × (avg page load time)

+Tip: After several tests using different settings on the parallel number, 8 windows works well on the end with 16 GB RAM and 24 core CPU.
+The best condition for different number setting should base on the situation of the end itself, to choose a suitable number.

 ### Strategy 1: Multiple Terminals / Console Windows

 The simplest approach — open multiple terminal windows and run different subsets in each.